Find it under Settings | Results | Results Interaction

 The map center, either the Center Map for initial map loading or the address a user entered, is retained as is the initial or current radius.
 The map will zoom in-and-out to show all locations that match within the radius of the center point.

-Here is the button bar using the Bennet plugins style on a modified version of the Exists theme that is deployed on the Bennet Trim Tabs site.
+Shown is the button bar using the Bennet Gallery plugin style on a modified version of Exists theme deployed on the Bennet Trim Tabs site.
 This video is on our development servers.

 Note: In order to enable these settings you must enter your Premier Subscription user ID and Subscription ID under the General / Admin tab.
 When entered correctly the notice under “Add On Packs , Subscription Accounts” will tell you your subscription is validated.
 This feature is only functional while your subscription is active.